-Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in or successful completion of a corequisite English course for all courses unless otherwise noted.

 ECON 2213 Macroeconomics 3 cr.

-Sem: F/Su 3 Lec.
-Hrs./week
+3 Lec.
+Hrs./week Sem: F/Su

 A general introduction to basic concepts in economics, this course includes national income, money and banking, fiscal policy, and economic growth.
 Emphasis is placed on macroeconomics as applied to the world of today.